 Invest in a warm and comfortable sleeping area, such as a heated bed.
 It can help keep your dog’s muscles and tendons warm, which promotes blood flow, encourages movement and helps reduce pain as they sleep.

 Ramps and elevated feeders can ease the stress on joints and make daily activities less painful.

 Talk to your veterinarian for specific recommendations for your dog’s individual needs.
 Your vet may prescribe an anti-inflammatory drug to help ease your dog’s pain.

-Joint supplements like Doc Roy's® Aches Away are an excellent choice to help support hip, joint and connective tissue health.
+Joint supplements like Doc Roy’s® Aches Away or Aches Away Plus are an excellent choice to help support hip, joint and connective tissue health.
 Starting joint supplements early, may help keep joint discomfort minimal for years.
 The short-term effects of joint care supplements may include increased lubrication, better joint health, less damage to cartilage, and easier pain control.
 The long-term clinical result may include better movement, which results in better muscle mass to cushion the shock of walking and running.
 If supplements are implemented early, many animals never have to go beyond this stage.

 Although joint problems may seem inevitable for your dog, with the right care, you can help support your dog’s healthy and active lifestyle.